Part of: GLA & Appraisal Standards: The Complete Guide

 Does ANSI Z765 apply to condominiums?

 ANSI Z765 applies primarily to single-family detached homes.
-For condos (form 1073), Fannie Mae requires ANSI-compliant measurement of interior finished area, measured from the interior of enclosing walls — not exterior — which is a specific exception to the single-family standard.
+For condos (form 1073), Fannie Mae requires ANSI-compliant measurement of interior finished area, measured from the interior of enclosing walls, not exterior, which is a specific exception to the single-family standard.

 Can a finished walkout basement count as GLA under ANSI Z765?